Our Projects

 The context of research;

-Its aims and objectives
+Its aims and objectives:

 The aim of this research is to utilize model-based machine learning algorithms to optimize the real-time multi-variable transient control strategy of a Freevalve-equipped Koenigsegg engine.
 The project will combine state-of-the-art theoretical modelling approaches, classification and regression predictive algorithms calibrated with dynamic experimental data, to understand and characterise a Freevalve-equipped engine’s cycle-by-cycle behaviour under transient operating conditions to better inform controller design for the purpose of training a deep neural network to produce a real-time capable control model.
 To achieve the aim of this project, the following objectives have been tentatively drafted: